mprohias/DashboardAlpha/README.md

 This project will form the basis of a custom dashboard and reporting template used to dislpay key performance metrics and financial data under several management contexts (by person, by location, and by client).

 Developed:
+Using Bootstrap3.2.7;
+in HTML, CSS, JQuery, and C#;

+Developed:
 o  using Bootstrap 3.2.7 ;
 o  in HTML, CSS, JQuery, and C# ; o  with Visual Studio 2015 ;